alexwelsby/new_portsmouth_weather/readme.md

 Every argument (except for start_date and time_period) is OPTIONAL!
 If you don't fill an argument, the bot will take the missing argument(s), your start date, and the time period, and fetch the historical minimums and maximums from that time period.

 So, for example, if you don't have a min_windspeed argument, the bot will search through the data for the LOWEST windspeed recorded in that <time_period>, and insert that as your minimum windspeed parameter when calculating wind-speed for each day during the event.
+This helps ensure that the illusion of seasons and natural weather stays put and the user doesn't need to do a ton of climate research in order to create a 'believable' weather event.
+If the data says the area is naturally windy in the spring, and you haven't specified for your springtime event to not be windy, your event will also be windy.

 After generating every value expected for your given timeframe, it will then re-populate a copy of the json that's stored on the back-end and re-insert this copy into the back end with a key of 'EVENT_YYYY-MM'.

 Note that dew point cannot be specified as a parameter currently.
-I could add dew point customization if requested, but as of now the dew point is calculated based on the humidity and temperature of a given date as that felt the most realistic.
+I could add dew point customization if requested, but as of now the dew point is calculated based on the humidity and temperature of a given date as that felt the most realistic (and was based on the formula (https://learnmetrics.com/dew-point-calculator-chart-formula/)[here].)

 - **/list_events**
   Lists all the current events stored in the bot's memory, their redis keys, and the Unix times at which they start and stop.